n aerial birds eye view of San Francisco looking straight down at the skyscrapers and streets in the financial district.

 The most significant impact on downtown (and other major cities across the country) involves the long-term question of whether workers will return to physical offices – with ripple effects on other sectors such as retail, activation of public space, and transportation patterns.
 The Planning Department will engage in a coordinated effort across city departments to assess and address these dynamics.

-Building on the Mayor’s Roadmap, the Planning Department and the Office of Economic and Workforce Development (OEWD) are working together, along with external organizations, to address downtown recovery in both the near- and long-term.
+The Planning Department and the Office of Economic and Workforce Development (OEWD) are working together, along with external organizations, to address downtown recovery in both the near- and long-term, with a focus on three themes related to downtown San Francisco:

 Economic Diversification and The Future of Office